Please take a moment to read this letter from the library director about recent changes to our borrowing policies.

-apply for a card.
-Children of any age may have their own library card with permission from a parent or guardian.
+Children of any age may have their own library account with permission from a parent or guardian.

 Which library is my primary library?

-McBride Memorial Library: Berwick, Briar Creek Borough, Briar Creek Twp., North Centre Twp.
+McBride Memorial Library: Berwick Borough, Briar Creek Borough, Briar Creek Twp., North Centre Twp.*

 *These townships are served by more than one library.